22 Sep 2022

 So exactly what makes a good accountant?

-Good accountants are flexible and understand a variety of business models so are able to determine what economic methods best suit a business’s required goals.
+Good accountants are flexible and understand a variety of business models so they are able to determine what economic methods best suit a business’s required goals.
 Because they know how to grow their own business, they can also offer credible advice in terms of revenue building and financial outcome management.

 Being able to crunch the numbers and swiftly determine a business’s core financial health is something a good accountant excels at.
 They realise that the most critical part of financial mastery is cash.
-They understand its peaks and troughs and thrive on facts, figures and hard-core problem solving.
+They understand its peaks and troughs and thrive on facts, figures and hard-core problem-solving.

-Good accountants are ethical, diplomatic and have well-developed people skills that enable them to develop trust and rapport with their clients.
+Good accountants are ethical, and diplomatic and have well-developed people skills that enable them to develop trust and rapport with their clients.
 They’re able to use their integrity to foster collaborative and respectful environments, which helps clients make good business decisions.